 I tried it a few more times – even tried other locations.
 Sometimes it was a little better.
-But overall it was so consistently burnt and tasted bad enough that I ended up unsubscribing after a month or two.
+But overall it was so consistently burnt, was filled with coffee grounds and tasted bad enough that I ended up unsubscribing after a month or two.

 I’m not some kind of coffee snob or anything, either.
-I enjoy coffee from McDonald’s and Jack in the Box just a much as Starbucks and Panera.
-And at home, I mostlly just drink Folgers or some kind of cheap instant coffee.
+I like coffee from McDonald’s and Jack in the Box just as much as Starbucks and Panera.
+And at home, I mostly just drink Folgers or some kind of cheap instant coffee.

-So for a Plain-Jane kinda guy who wears jeans and T-shirts and drinks instant coffee – for me to cancel my practically-free coffee might tell you something.
+So for a Plain-Jane kinda guy who wears jeans and T-shirts and drinks instant coffee makes money from home writing cheap internet articles – for me to cancel my practically-free coffee might tell you something.

 For five bucks a month, I really wanted this to work.
 Hell, just the sugar and half-and-half alone was worth five bucks a month!